woprd/ctfs/csa/csc2024/townpulse/README.md

 ## Notes

 - Don't be afraid to ask for help when you get blocked.
 Difficult for you can be easy for someone else and vice versa.
-- As a team, set up some tools in comms (like threads in channels) to share progress on challenges.
+- As a team, set up some tools in comms (like a thread for each challenge) to share progress and artefacts for challenges so someone can pick up from where you were stuck.
 - Linpeas and gftobins are l337h4x0r was to privesc on linux. 🫶

 ---